AI Playbooks Features Pricing Integrations Guides How-Tos

 By default, Autocomplete tasks are hidden from normal views so they don’t clutter your workspace.
 If you need to find them:

-• Or search by task name in the search bar
+• Search by task name in the search bar

-This is especially important if you can’t find your scheduler task after it’s executed.
+This is important if you can’t find your scheduler task after it’s executed.

-Recurring Schedulers → Ongoing, repeatable work (meetings, reports, reviews)
+Recurring Schedulers are for ongoing, repeatable work (meetings, reports, reviews).

 You can use Lifty to set up onboarding like: